CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements.md

 | 288           |  8x36          | 18x16       | 1206.01        | 1095.76         |     2301.77          |  yes               |  imported   |  true        |             |

+Using 288 cpus on the Parallel Cluster, it would take ~4.832 days to run a full year.